 This November, the Cal Aggie Alumni Network in New York City partnered for the second time with City Harvest to help feed the community.
-City Harvest, a food rescue organization, takes donations of leftover food from farmers’ markets and restaurants that would otherwise be thrown out and distributes them to 33,000 people every week.
+City Harvest is a food rescue organization that takes donations of leftover food from farmers’ markets and restaurants that would otherwise be thrown out and distributes them to 33,000 people every week.
+The organization helped start the food rescue movement in 1982, when a group of New Yorkers saw that New York City had an excess of food even while many residents struggled to feed themselves and their families.

 “I think community service is one of my favorite activities to do with Aggies,” said Liz Davis ’06, who organized the event for the NYC Alumni Network.
 “We got to interact with the community, and you could see that everyone was grateful for the help.”